Quesemi/test-book/README.md

 # test-book
-Repro for testing connection to GitBook
+Repo for testing connection to GitBook